Ketovore: a new word in the dictionary! Ketovore is a combination of Keto and Carnivore.

 All I have to do is stop eating those foods for a couple of weeks, then I re-introduce just one of them and monitor whether I have symptoms or not.
 Easy peasy.

 *Note: You do not have to eliminate foods for life.
 Just figure out what food does to your body and choose what to eat depending on your situation.
 This gives you the control over how you feel.
-Some days I just realy want a bunless whopper…life is for the living am I right?
+Some days I just really want a bunless whopper…life is for the living am I right?

 For example, if you have a party to attend, you might eat whatever you want and suffer later.
 Or eat some foods that bother you (just a taste!) and skip over the worst offenders.